Cholesterol Ratio Calculator

 --

 Cutoffs drawn from NCEP ATP III, ACC/AHA 2018 lipid guidance, Salazar MR et al. (2013) for TG/HDL, and Dobiasova & Frohlich (2001) for the Atherogenic Index.
-Reference ranges vary by laboratory and clinical context; always discuss results with your doctor.
+Reference ranges vary by laboratory and population; always discuss results with your healthcare provider.

 Why Cholesterol Ratios Matter

 A standard lipid panel returns four numbers — Total Cholesterol, HDL, LDL, and Triglycerides — and most people focus on LDL alone.
 That is understandable: LDL cholesterol is the primary target of statin therapy in the ACC/AHA 2018 cholesterol guideline and the ESC/EAS 2019 dyslipidaemia guidelines.
-But ratios often tell a fuller story about cardiovascular risk than any single number, because they capture the balance between atherogenic lipoproteins (LDL, VLDL, remnants) and protective HDL, and between triglyceride-rich particles and HDL.
+But research suggests that ratios capture additional information beyond any single number, because they reflect the balance between atherogenic lipoproteins (LDL, VLDL, remnants) and protective HDL, and between triglyceride-rich particles and HDL.

-Someone with an LDL of 130 mg/dL and an HDL of 70 mg/dL is in a very different situation from someone with the same LDL but an HDL of 30 mg/dL.
-The second person has a TC/HDL ratio roughly twice as high, reflecting a very different atherogenic burden even though their LDL prints the same on the report.
+Someone with an LDL of 130 mg/dL and an HDL of 70 mg/dL shows a notably different lipid profile from someone with the same LDL but an HDL of 30 mg/dL.
+The second person has a TC/HDL ratio roughly twice as high, reflecting a different lipid balance even though their LDL prints the same on the report.
+These ratios are educational reference numbers; clinical cardiovascular risk assessment requires the Pooled Cohort Equation or equivalent and a clinician.

 The Three Core Ratios